mrfdev/CMI/Resources/Add-ons/essentialsx/README.md

 - Don't forget if you already have mapped or made any old EssentialsX commands, to either remove that location or remove them from this file.

-Optionally you can put the BSP file into `~/plugins/BossShopPro/shops/` so you get `~/plugins/BossShopPro/shops/1MB-social-gui.yml` and then type `/bs reload`.

 You can now go into the game and try out the commands.

 ## How to use this 1MB-Addon .yml file?